Here, you will find a vast multitude of materials useful for the art and science

 a HTML file: by Mr. Gary S. Dykes

 Also a handy (printable) PDF file is available.
 Download it and print it, it is also handy for teaching situations as a handout.
-[Printed version has been greatly improved.]
+[Printed version has been greatly improved (2013).]
 Click on the PDF FILE icon below.

-PDF file of the above HTML file - name ---TERMS_defined.pdf
+PDF file of the above HTML file it is named ----TERMS_defined.pdf

 H. von Soden's MSS citation keys